Fears for more tsunamis after hundreds killed in Indonesia

 A crowd was watching Indonesian pop band Seventeen at a show organized by state-run electric company PLN at the Tanjung Lesun beach resort when the massive wave crashed through the stage and threw it into the audience.

-The band’s bass player and manager were killed, lead singer Riefian Fajarsyah said in a tearful video posted on Instagram.
-Three other members of Seventeen and Fajarsyah’s wife — whose birthday is Sunday — are still missing, he said.
+Four of the band’s members were killed, lead singer Riefian Fajarsyah said in a series of emotional messages posted on Instagram.

+One member of Seventeen and Fajarsyah’s wife Dylan — whose birthday is Sunday — is still missing, he said.

+“I am still here – I am not going anywhere – I will pick you and we can come home together sweet heart,” Fajarsyah said.

 According to 843 people were injured and another 28 are unaccounted for.